julipeale2001/Millipede-gut-microbiome/README.md

-Analysis of 16S, metagenomes and metatranscriptomes included in the paper: [Bacteroidota and Proteobacteria are the major agents of complex polysaccharide degradation in the hindguts of Epibolus pulchripes and Glomeris connexa
+Analysis of 16S, metagenomes and metatranscriptomes included in the paper: Functional similarity despite taxonomical divergence in the millipede gut microbiota points to a common trophic strategy

 Overview
 --------